 - Presence of a Competent Person – A competent person for safety and health must be on-site at all times.

-- Conduct and Submit Site Safety Audits* – The site safety audit form provides a comprehensive checklist to enhance safety in ten specific areas as defined by the Advisory Committee on Construction Safety & Health (ACCSH) under NATE’s guidance.
+- Conduct and Submit Site Safety Audits* – The site safety audit form provides a comprehensive checklist to enhance safety in twenty specific areas.
 A competent person from the participating company must conduct site safety audits each quarter and submit them to the NATE office via the NATE Member Portal at members.natehome.com or NATE Mobile App.
-Audits must be submitted for 10% of a company’s projects, or 6 audits per quarter, whichever is less. *(Tower owners and carriers are not required to submit site safety audits.)
+Audits must be submitted for 10% of a company’s projects, or 6 audits per quarter, whichever is less. *(Affiliate Members are not required to submit site safety audits.)

-- Complete List of Requirements – For a complete list of requirements please refer to the sample application/agreement forms on the NATE website.
+- Complete List of Requirements – For a complete list of requirements please refer to the sample application/agreement form online on the NATE website.

 While STAR stands for Safety, Training, Accountability and Reliability, NATE will not be providing the actual training for your employees.
 As always, training employees to meet the necessary standards for safety remains the responsibility of their employer.

 Becoming a NATE STAR Initiative Member

 The application process is fairly simple.
-NATE members complete the required application and submit it to the NATE office.
-NATE reviews all applications and will notify the companies that have been accepted into the program, and sends certificates and cards (2 per company) to those accepted companies.
+NATE members complete the application and submit it to the NATE office.
+NATE reviews all applications and will notify the companies that have been accepted into the program, and sends certificates and cards to those accepted companies.
 On October 1, the Initiative year officially begins.
-The first quarterly audits will be due from all participating companies (excluding tower owners and carriers) on December 31.
+The first quarterly audits will be due from all participating companies (excluding Affiliate Members) on December 31.